scikit-hep/awkward/docs-sphinx/reference/ak.behavior.rst

 is set on the :class:`ak.contents.RecordArray`, which is buried inside of a :class:`ak.contents.ListOffsetArray`.

-Alternatively, we can navigate to a single :doc:`_auto/ak.Record` first:
+Alternatively, we can navigate to a single :class:`ak.Record` first:

 .. code-block:: python